 What do YOU want from a sports program?

 Are you looking for a program that will teach the fundamentals of the game?
-Maybe you know your child will never be that Cy-Young award winner, but you want to instill a love of the game or simply use sports as medium for teaching life lessons.
-Perhaps, your child does have exceptional athletic promise and you want him or her to be challenged at the highest level of competition.
+Maybe you know your child will never be that Cy-Young award winner, but you want to instill a love of the game or simply use sports as a medium for teaching life lessons.
+Perhaps your child does have exceptional athletic promise and you want him or her to be challenged at the highest level of competition.
 Most importantly, be honest with yourself.
 Make sure you are in this for the benefit of your child and not to relive the glory days!

-Aligning your goals with your child's goals and selecting the right program will lay the foundation for a long, enjoyable and successful baseball or softball experience.
+Aligning your goals with your child's goals and selecting the right program will lay the foundation for a long, enjoyable, and successful baseball or softball experience.

 If you do need more information or have questions please contact one of the Board of Directors and discuss what MCLL has to offer and how we might meet your needs.
 From Tee-Ball to Softball to advance competition in Juniors and covering ages from 4 to 15, we probably have a team for you and your child.